Come Down Dawn: Background

 The album continues the series of re-releases on music streaming platforms, announced on a graffiti and posters under a railway bridge on Kingsland Road in East London, following the release of Solid State Logik 1, the collection of remastered and re-edited hit singles, and videos published for the first time on YouTube.

 Come Down Dawn is a re-edited version of the 1990 album Chill Out, with a selection of prominent samples from the original release removed.
-The omissions include a BBC Radio 1 jingle from the Friday Rock Show featuring Tommy Vance, and direct excerpts from a 1961 composition "Stranger on the Shore" by Acker Bilk, a 1968 song "Albatross" by Fleetwood Mac, a 1989 song "After the Love" by Jesus Loves You (both from "3 a.m.
-Somewhere out of Beaumont"), and a 1969 song "In the Ghetto" by Elvis Presley (from "Elvis on the Radio, Steel Guitar in My Soul").
+The omissions include a BBC Radio 1 jingle from the Friday Rock Show featuring Tommy Vance, and direct excerpts from the 1961 composition "Stranger on the Shore" by Acker Bilk, the 1968 song "Albatross" by Fleetwood Mac, the 1989 song "After the Love" by Jesus Loves You (both from "3 a.m.
+Somewhere out of Beaumont"), and the 1969 song "In the Ghetto" by Elvis Presley (from "Elvis on the Radio, Steel Guitar in My Soul").

 The only addition on Come Down Dawn mixed into the original content of Chill Out is "What Time Is Love?
 (Virtual Reality Mix)," originally released on the KLF 1990 remix EP What Time Is Love?
 (Remodelled & Remixed).

 Instead of original titles of Chill Out, all newly re-edited tracks on Come Down Dawn are retitled to signify, according to the band, subsequent stages of their 43-hour journey from 1990, that run "from the Reverend Doctor Wade's tabernacle in Brooklyn to the Mesoamerican Pyramids near Mexico City.

 All tracks were recorded live at their Trancentral studio in late 1989, and feature Graham Lee on pedal steel guitar.